A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces: Equivalent simple interface problem

-If collocation points are chosen as above, the number of collocation points equals the number of degree of freedoms.
-For example, in three space dimensions, the collocation equation numbers for the PDE, and Dirichlet and Neumann boundary condition are $\sum_{i=0}^{p-2} (i+1)(i+2)/2$, $(p+1)(p+2)/2$ and $p(p+1)/2$, respectively.
+If collocation points are chosen as above, the number of collocation points equals the number of degrees of freedom.
+For example, in three space dimensions, the numbers of collocation equations for the PDE and the Dirichlet and Neumann boundary conditions are $\sum_{i=0}^{p-2} (i+1)(i+2)/2$, $(p+1)(p+2)/2$ and $p(p+1)/2$, respectively.
 Obviously, it yields

-Then {the} system \eqref{eqn:cau-ls} is a square one.
-One can easily verify that similar results hold for the two space dimensional case as well.
+Then the system \eqref{eqn:cau-ls} is a square one.
+One can easily verify that similar results hold for the two-dimensional case as well.
 The invertibility of the matrix $\mathbf{M}$ is difficult to prove since it depends on the geometry of $\Gamma$.
 Nevertheless, if the collocation points are chosen as aforementioned, the linear system is always uniquely solvable with a standard decomposition method, such as the QR decomposition method.

 \begin{rem} We suggest using the scaled local coordinate $(\xi,\eta,\zeta)$ instead of the original coordinate $(x,y,z)$ for solving the problem \eqref{eqn:cau-appro}.
 It is equivalent to rescaling the local Cauchy problem such that its characteristic length changes from $\mathcal{O}(h)$ to $\mathcal{O}(1)$.
-Thus, the condition number of the problem $\eqref{eqn:cau-ls}$ is essentially independent of the grid size $h$ and the accuracy and the stability of the algorithm can be improved to reduce the effect of round-off error.
+Thus, the condition number of the problem \eqref{eqn:cau-ls} is essentially independent of the grid size $h$.
+The scaling can improve the accuracy and stability of the algorithm by reducing the effect of round-off error.
 In the numerical experiments, the condition number $\text{cond}(\mathbf{M})$ is always on the order of $10^2 \sim 10^3$ regardless of how small the grid size is. \end{rem}